 How I pulled that off, to this day I still am not totally sure; suffice it to say the will to survive as a survivor is strong.
 Very strong.

-I wanted to validate you today, that if you have experienced anything similar to what I described, you are so not alone.
+I want to validate you today, that if you have experienced anything similar to what I described, you are so not alone.
 I’ve talked with many who are in this situation, or have been.

 I’m here to encourage you, to tell you that there is hope.
 Don’t wait like I did to find help and support from others.
 Seek out a professional that you can talk too.
 Read books, listen to podcasts, watch videos, *join online secret/safe communities, and find validation among others.